harshnahta/react-slider/README.md

 # React Image Slider js - User Manual and Updates

 Welcome to React Image Slider js!
-This library empowers you with the flexibility to seamlessly integrate lightbox functionality into your React applications, allowing for manual management and customization based on your unique requirements. .
+This library empowers you with the flexibility to seamlessly integrate image slider functionality into your React applications, allowing for manual management and customization based on your unique requirements.

 ## Key Features: